jnidzwetzki/bboxdb/docs/_posts/2016-12-13-installation.md

 $BBOXDB_HOME/bin/manage_instance.sh bboxdb_update
 ```

-The last command executed maven, downloads all needed dependencies and complies BBoxDB.
+The last command executes maven, downloads all needed dependencies and complies BBoxDB.
+This step has to be repeated on every node in your cluster.

 # Initial Setup
 The following sections are covering the initial setup of the BBoxDB.

 ## Setup the nodes of the system
 BBoxDB employs [Apache Zookeeper](https://zookeeper.apache.org/) to coordinate the distributed system.
 BBoxDB includes some helper scripts to install and configure the Zookeeper installation automatically.
-To setup the Zookeeper- and BBoxDB-nodes you only need to define the hosts in two files.
+To setup the Zookeeper and BBoxDB nodes, you only need to define the name of the hosts in two files.
 The file ```$BBOXDB_HOME/conf/bboxdb-nodes``` contains the name of all BBoxDB nodes and the file ```$BBOXDB_HOME/conf/zookeeper-nodes``` contains the names of all Zookeeper nodes.
 It is recommended to define at least 3 Zookeeper nodes.
 Bellow, you find an example with 3 Zookeeper nodes and 6 BBoxDB nodes.
 Zookeeper and BBoxDB can be installed on the same hardware.

 ```bash
 cat $BBOXDB_HOME/conf/zookeeper-nodes